Sirius Black: Harry Potter and the Order of the Phoenix

-Sirius takes refuge in his ancient family home at 12, Grimmauld Place.
-As the last Black, Sirius inherits the property and allows it to be used as the Order headquarters, although it had fallen into disrepair.
+Sirius takes refuge in his family home at Number 12, Grimmauld Place.
+As the last Black, Sirius inherits the property and allows it to be used as the Order headquarters, although it has fallen into disrepair.
 Due to the ongoing manhunt, Sirius is confined there.
 His confinement causes depression, and he is frequently withdrawn and antagonistic – especially so by Snape's increasingly important role within the Order.
-Harry detects a whiff of alcohol on his breath.
 The hostility between himself and Kreacher, his demented house-elf, also affects him, and he is consistently hateful towards Kreacher.
 When he briefly leaves the house to see Harry off to Hogwarts, his Animagus form is recognised by Draco and Lucius Malfoy, resulting in more threats and warnings.
 Harry and Sirius stay in touch through owls and the Floo Network, a system to communicate through fireplaces.
 Sirius is nearly captured by Dolores Umbridge, a Ministry official who is monitoring the Network and the owl mail in and out of Hogwarts.
-Near the middle of the novel, a large number of Death Eaters, including Sirius's hated cousin Bellatrix, escape Azkaban.
+Near the middle of the novel, a large number of Death Eaters, including Sirius's cousin Bellatrix, escape Azkaban.
 The Ministry, which refuses to accept that Voldemort has returned and that the dementors have joined him, tries to blame on Sirius, stating that Sirius helped the prisoners escape and is leading them.

-Sirius acts as a father figure to Harry throughout the book.
-Fun-loving, bold, and reckless, he encourages Harry to oppose Umbridge and her reforms and strongly approves of Harry starting the secret defensive tutorial group for students, Dumbledore's Army.
-He also demonstrates a high-level of trust in and respect for Harry, willingly answering the latter's questions about the Order and Voldemort.
-Sirius' long incarceration at a young age affected his emotional development.
+Sirius encourages Harry to oppose Umbridge and her reforms and strongly approves of Harry starting the secret defensive tutorial group for students, Dumbledore's Army.
+He also willingly answers Harry's questions about the Order and Voldemort.
 Lupin and Molly Weasley express disapproval for Sirius's behaviour around Harry, stating that Sirius treats his godson as if he is James, Harry's father, and that this is inappropriate.